-In total there are about 16 000 Somalis living in Finland.
+In total there are about 20 000 Somalis living in Finland.
 Half of them live in the capital Helsinki area.
 Roughly 2/3 of them were born in Finland.
-After Russian and Estonian speakers, Somalis are the third largest foreign population in Finland.
+After Russian, Estonian and Arabic speakers, Somalis are the fourth largest foreign population in Finland.
 They are also the population that faces most discrimination and find themselves victims of racism-based crimes.

 Same things as the rest of he population: peace, safety and just governance.
 They have also been active in founding associations that provide support, help, contacts and activities to engage in.
 Some are also engaged in charitable work and development cooperation building a better Somalia.

 Some Somalis have since left Finland, either moving to a less hostile country or returning to Somalia.
 Some Finnish Somalis have even become prominent political figures in Somalia, in their work drawing inspiration from the stability and justice they’ve come to associate with Finland.